wwivbbs/docs/docs/net37_docs.md

 the nodelist files which are common to all systems in your
 network, creating unique callout.net files for each node
 in your network (usually done by each sysop), adding the
-network information in section N of INIT, adding the
+network information in section N of wwivconfig, adding the
 networking software to both boards, analyzing the network
 (automatically done by WWIV or can be manually done), and
 making a network connection via modem to the other node.